 - Where: Carrera 42 No. 3 Sur–81, El Poblado

 - Contact: (+57 4 322 0192) laprovinciarestaurante.com

-Visit Hatoviejo for a respite from the hectic city-center streets below, but with a view over them, in a warm and welcoming upstairs space.
+Visit Hatoviejo's city-centre branch for a respite from the hectic streets below, but with a view over them, in a warm and welcoming upstairs space.
 Their original branch, out in the La Palmas neighborhood, is more spacious, but not as handy for Medellín's main sights.

 The food here is Paisa, with all the traditional staples available, but updated a little bit, and including some great modern options.
 So yes, you can get a bandeja paisa, as well as ajiaco (hearty Colombian soup), but you can also get some excellent salads, and innovative dishes such as pork in tamarind sauce, or tuna steak in sesame with plantain purée and a jus of agrás (”Caribbean grape”).

 - Where: Carrera 47 No. 52–17, Centro (and two more branches)

 This little place is open lunchtimes only, and it serves just three things, all at the same (pretty low) price.
 There’s ajiaco (chicken soup with potato and corn), or there’s mondongo (tripe soup), or there’s cazuela (a chowder-like soup, elsewhere usually of seafood, but here made with beans).

 This is not a fancy place, but they do what they do, and they do it well.
 The ajiaco, for example, is made with pulled chicken and three types of potato, with cream on the side to add.
 The cazuela comes with avocado and chicharrón (fried pork belly), and the mondongo contains not just tripe but also chorizo sausage, with hot sauce and cilantro on the side.
 Simple but good.

 - Where: Calle 8 No. 42–46, El Poblado (also at Carrera 74B No. 39D–06, Laureles)